 I served my honey glazed chicken thighs with cauliflower rice, and they go surprisingly well together.
 So well in fact, that everyone went back for more cauliflower rice and pomegranate once the balsamic chicken had been polished off!

-- 1 1/2 lbs boneless, skinless chicken thighs
+- 1 ½ lbs boneless, skinless chicken thighs

-- 1/4 cup pomegranate arils
+- ¼ cup pomegranate arils

-- 1/4 cup balsamic vinegar
+- ¼ cup balsamic vinegar

-- 2 tbsp honey
+- 2 tablespoon honey

-- 1 tbsp coconut sugar
+- 1 tablespoon coconut sugar